 But what if we follow the lead of several prominent global economists and change the success metric from Gross National Product to Gross National Happiness?
 When Columbia University's Earth Institute assembles its annual World Happiness Report, it considers much more than median household income, but also community trust, physical and mental health, and general life satisfaction [source: Helliwell et al.].
 On that list, the United States came in 17th in 2013, slightly worse than Mexico (No. 16) and well behind our northern neighbor Canada (No. 6) [source: McCafferty].
 In the Pew survey and others, millennials tend to prioritize happiness and personal satisfaction over job title and salary.
 Look out, Canada.

-For lots more information about millennials and other generations, check out the related HowStuffWorks articles on the next page.
+For lots more information about millennials and other generations, check out the related HowStuffWorks articles below.